crunchy-devops/jenkins-pic/UBUNTU.md

 pip3 install ansible # install ansible
 pip3 install requests # extra packages
-ansible --version # check the version number # should be the latest 2.13.4 ansible-playbook -i inventory_for_ubuntu install_docker_ubuntu.yml --limit local  # run the playbook for installing docker
+ansible --version # check the version number # should be the latest 2.13.4 ansible-playbook -i inventory_for_ubuntu install_docker_ubuntu.yml --limit local
+# run the playbook for installing docker
-# close your IDE and start again
+# close all windows of your IDE and start again
 cd
 cd jenkins-pic
 source venv/bin/activate